tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

 ## Created resources
 The template creates the following components:
-* A storage pool.- This is the default storage pool, of type directory, using /var/lib/libvirt/images directory
 * A network.
 Routable with DHCP disable
 * A base disk volume using a RHEL8 image, this will be used as the base image for all the VMs that are created later.
 * A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
 * A cloud init disk for the support VM, containing the user data and network configuration defined by two template files.
 * A support VM.
-This VM runs the DHCP and DNS services for the OCP cluster.
-It is only connected to the routable (chucky) network.
+This VM runs the DHCP and DNS services for the network hosts.
+* A disk volume based on the RHEL8 base volume that will be the OS disk for the sno VM.
+* A sno VM.
+This VM runs the Openshift service.

 ## Dependencies
 This terraform template depends on the output variables from the main terraform template that creates the metal instance in AWS.
 The output variables are obtained from a local backend: